-October marks Energy Awareness Month, and the nation is looking to the federal government to provide leadership in energy management and building optimization, energy resilience and security, and the use of advanced and distributed energy technologies.
+October commences Energy Awareness Month, a celebratory time in which the federal government is "Leading by Example" by providing leadership in energy management and building optimization, energy resilience and security, and the use of advanced and distributed energy technologies.

 The Federal Energy Management Program (FEMP) helps agencies meet federal energy efficiency and renewable energy laws and requirements.
 Agencies are making tremendous progress toward these requirements by implementing energy- and water-management projects throughout the federal government.